ibmcloudprivate2/websphere-traditional/README.md

 192.168.64.220 is the url of ICP.

 # Obtaining the password
-Find out the pod name and run the
+Find out the pod name and run the, you will need to configure the kubectl using ICP context info.

 ```
 kubectl exec <podname> -it cat /tmp/PASSWORD